-The persons named on pages 12-13 will be nominated at the AGM to serve as directors.
-The Board of Directors and management of Melcor believe the nominees are well qualified to serve as directors.
+You will elect 9 directors to serve on our board until the close of the next annual meeting or until their successors are elected or appointed.
+You will find information about each nominated director beginning on page 11.
+We, the board and management of Melcor, believe the nominees are well qualified to serve as directors.
 All nominees have confirmed their eligibility and willingness to serve.

 If for any reason any of the proposed nominees do not stand for election or are unable to serve as such, proxies in favour of management designees will be voted for another nominee at their discretion unless the shareholder has specified in his proxy that the common shares are to be withheld from voting in the election of directors.